Get 80% off your plan for your first 6 months.*

 4. The acquiring bank sends this information to the relevant card scheme, for example, Visa or Mastercard, which then sends it to the issuing bank.
 The issuing bank runs another fraud check and either approves or declines the payment.

-5. The authorisation decision is communicated back to the payment gateway which informs both the customer and the merchant whether the payment has been accepted or declined.
+5. The card network communicates the authorisation decision back to the payment gateway, which informs both the customer and the merchant whether the payment has been accepted or declined.

-6. Depending on the issuing bank's decision, the payment page will either confirm the payment or prompt the customer to attempt another payment method if the transaction has been declined.
+6. Depending on the issuing bank's decision, the payment page will either confirm the payment or prompt the customer to try another payment method if the bank declined the transaction.
 Under strong customer authentication (SCA) rules, the session may also time out, as the maximum time without activity from a customer after authentication is five minutes.

 Payment gateway vs payment processor